-This policy is to ensure a robust approach to the approval, amendment and review of award courses offered by the Australian Catholic University, and to ensure that consistent course quality assurance processes are maintained.
+This policy is to ensure a robust approach to the approval, amendment, review and discontinuation of award courses offered by the Australian Catholic University, and to ensure that consistent course quality assurance processes are maintained.

 This policy applies to all undergraduate and postgraduate coursework award courses and higher degrees by research with a coursework component, and to non-award courses comprising units drawn from approved undergraduate and postgraduate coursework programs.

 Under the relevant Australian Government legislation, Australian universities are responsible for their academic standards and are authorised to accredit their own courses.
 The qualifications awarded are in accordance with the Australian Qualifications Framework (AQF) and courses must align with the AQF criteria for courses at the relevant level.
 Universities must have appropriate quality assurance processes in place, including peer assessment processes, external examination of higher degrees and the involvement of professional bodies in the accreditation of particular courses.

 In exercising this responsibility, all courses offered by ACU require formal approval by the Senate on the advice of the Academic Board.